 Ever bother to look at the back of a soda can?
 Maybe you've seen that a regular can of soda — 12 ounces — has about 150 calories.
 And that's where most people stop reading.
 There's no fat, and hardly any sodium.
 Nothing to see here.
 But there is some sugar.
 40 grams.

 Ok.
 40 grams.
 That's not a really big number.
 Some people just like sweet drinks.
 There's people who order a small coffee — McDonalds serves a 12 ounce small coffee — and they put 5 or 6 sugar packets in it.
-Maybe they use sugar cubes.
-1 sugar packet = 1 sugar cube.
+Maybe they use sugar cubes instead -- one sugar cube is the same as a packet..

-That means there's 10 packets of sugar in a can of soda.
+Since there's 15 calories in a packet or cube of sugar, and each is 4 grams, that means the 40 grams of sugar equals 10 packets of sugar in a can of soda.
 And at 15 calories per packet, that means that all 150 calories are from the sugar.
+Can you imagine eating 10 packets of sugar and then drinking a glass of water?

 So how much sugar is in a bottle of soda?
 Well, most bottles of soda are 20 ounces.
 20 ounces has 69 grams, divide by 4, and it means there's 17-and-one-quarter sugar packets in a 20 oz soda bottle.
 A medium soda cup from McDonalds holds 21 ounces.